Mon - Fri: 8am - 7pm ET

 Even if you’re contributing like a champ in your employer-sponsored retirement plan, don’t overlook the opportunity to invest in an IRA, too.
 While having a retirement plan at work might impact your ability to deduct IRA contributions, it does not close the door to the individual retirement account.
 And using both provides the opportunity to invest more for your retirement.

-For 2015, you may be able to contribute up to $18,000 to your employer’s 401(k) plan, plus an extra $6,000 “catch-up” contribution if you’ll be age 50 or older by the end of the year.
-(Both of those figures are $500 higher than the 2014 limits.)
-Imagine that starting at age 40 you contributed the 2015 maximum (not counting the catch-up) for 25 years and the account earned an average annual return of 7%.
+For 2016, you may be able to contribute up to $18,000 to your employer’s 401(k) plan, plus an extra $6,000 “catch-up” contribution if you’ll be age 50 or older by the end of the year.
+Imagine that starting at age 40 you contributed the 2016 maximum (not counting the catch-up) for 25 years and the account earned an average annual return of 7%.
 Your account would hold $1.2 million at age 65.*

 It’s generally advisable to invest in your employer’s retirement plan first, contributing at least enough to capture 100 percent of any employer match.
 That way, you're not leaving any money on the table.
 PNC Investments can help you assess your options and whether contributing to an IRA can help you meet your retirement goals.